FlipW0rld/CS506_Project/README.md

 ## Project Overview

-The Boston 57 bus passes through multiple stops at Boston University and serves as one of the transportation options for Boston University students.
+The Boston 57 bus passes through multiple stops at Boston University and serves as o ne of the transportation options for Boston University students.
 This project aims to predict the arrival time of bus route 57 at designated stations based on factors such as weather conditions, weekday patterns, and passenger numbers.

 ## Methodology (方法)